 right next to the Lodge on your way to the lifts, or if you’d like equipment

 personally delivered to your suite for a professional fitting, contact

 SkiButlers, and they will set you up with gear

 From Lodge at Vail you are strolling distance to Vail's best shops - Gorsuch,

-George where the locals go underground, and great dining at Sweet Basil,
+Pepi’s where the locals go, and great dining at Sweet Basil, Mountain

-Mountain Standard, and Bol – a bowling alley eatery that’s quite hip.
-Walking
+Standard, and Bol – a bowling alley eatery that’s quite hip.
+Walking around

-around Vail’s pedestrian Bridge Street is a great pastime after skiing, pass
+Vail’s pedestrian Bridge Street is a great pastime after skiing, pass over the

 As for skiing, the Vail "One" Lift - a 10 passenger gondola with heated seats